top of page

 Profit Margin Analysis: Understanding the overhead rate allows construction companies to determine the ideal profit margins for their projects.
 Ensuring profitability while remaining competitive in the market.

 Strategic Decision-Making: Construction managers can make informed decisions regarding resource allocation, pricing strategies, and business expansion initiatives.
+Managing overhead costs and identifying significant costs are crucial for business growth and long-term success.

 Types of Construction Costs and Expenses